scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 - Case class constructor parameters are public `val` fields by default, so the fields are immutable, and accessor methods are generated for each parameter.
 - An `unapply` method is generated, which lets you use case classes in more ways in `match` expressions.
 - A `copy` method is generated in the class.
-This provides a way to clone an object while making updates to its values as the cloned copy is created.
-In this way the original object can be used as a template, and the cloned copy can have changed fields, as needed.
+This provides a way to create updated copies of the object without changing the original object.
 - `equals` and `hashCode` methods are generated.
 - A default `toString` method is generated, which is helpful for debugging.